C2SP/wycheproof/doc/rsa.md

 Manger describes an chosen ciphertext attack against RSA in [[Manger01]](bib.md#manger01).
 There are implementations that were susceptible to Mangers attack, e.g. [[CVE-2012-5081]](bib.md#cve-2012-5081).

+There is a big difference between chosen ciphertext attacks against RSA-OAEP and RSA-PKCS #1 v.1.5: a chosen ciphertext attack against RSA-OAEP implies that the implementation of RSA-OAEP is broken, while attacks against RSA-PKCS #1 can also happen if the caller leaks information about the decrypted ciphertext.
+Hence a correct implementation of RSA-OAEP prevents chosen ciphertext attacks, but implementations of RSA-PKCS #1 cannot achieve the same property.

 **Algorithm parameters**